-Stream 2 is geometry, which led to the merging of Euclid's geometrical methods and the development of algebra by al-Khwarizmi in 830 CE (Fig. 1.1).
-This migration of ideas led Descartes and Fermat to develop analytic geometry (Fig. 1.2).
+Stream 2 is geometry, which led to the merging of Euclid's geometrical methods and the development of algebra by al-Khwarizmi 830 CE (Fig. 1.1, p.
+13).
+This migration of ideas led Descartes and Fermat to develop analytic geometry (Fig. 1.2, p.
+15).

-The mathematics upto the time of the Greeks, documented and formalized by Euclid, served students of mathematics for more than two thousand years.
+The mathematics up to the time of the Greeks, documented and formalized by Euclid, served students of mathematics for more than two thousand years.
 Algebra and geometry were, at first, independent lines of thought.
 When merged, the focus returned to the Pythagorean theorem.
 Algebra generalized the analytic conic section into the complex plane, greatly extending the geometrical approach as taught in Euclid's Elements.
-With the introduction of algebra, numbers, rather than lines, could be used to reproduce geometrical lengths in the complex plane.
-Thus the appreciation for geometry grew after the addition of rigorous analysis using numbers as shown as a time-line in Fig. 3.1.
+With the introduction of algebra, numbers, rather than lines, could be used to represent geometrical lengths in the complex plane.
+Thus the appreciation for geometry grew after the addition of rigorous analysis using numbers.